 We fund a tax-qualified defined benefit pension plan known as the Kodak Retirement Income Plan (KRIP) for all U.S. employees.
 Effective January 1, 2000, we amended KRIP to include a cash balance component.
 KRIP's cash balance component covers employees hired before March 1, 1999 who elected that coverage and all new U.S. employees hired on or after March 1, 1999, including Messrs.
-Continenza, Bullwinkle, Vandagriff, Byrd and O'Grady.
+Continenza, Bullwinkle, Byrd and Michaels.
 Dr. Taber participated in KRIP's traditional defined benefit component.

 On January 1, 2015, we froze all benefit accruals in the traditional component of KRIP for all participants.
 Beginning on that date, accruals in KRIP were made under the cash balance component for all participating employees in an amount equal to 7% of the employee's monthly pay, which had previously been 4% for cash balance participants.
-The cash balance accrual rate was increased from 7% to 9% effective January 1, 2020, and from 9% to 12% effective January 1, 2022, along with a one-time additional pay credit, effective May 31, 2022.
+The cash balance accrual rate was increased from 7% to 9% effective January 1, 2020, and from 9% to 12% effective January 1, 2022, along with lump sum additional pay credits, one effective May 31, 2022 and a second one effective June 30, 2023.
 Accruals for Dr. Taber since January 1, 2015 have been made under the cash balance component.